StaticJsCMS/static-cms/website/content/docs/nuxt.md

 weight: 50
 title: Nuxt
 ---
-This guide will walk you through how to integrate Simple CMS with Nuxt.
+This guide will walk you through how to integrate Static CMS with Nuxt.

 ## Starting With `create-nuxt-app`